anjalianjuz/Quotes/English/Quotes_English.md

 > Spread love everywhere you go.
 Let no one ever come to you without leaving happier. -Mother Teresa

 > Out of the mountain of despair, a stone of hope. - Martin Luther King Jr.

+> We are what we repeatedly do.
+> Excellence, then, is not an act but a habit.
+> - ARISTOTLE